GhadaElhusseini/MLDT_Project/README.md

 Built-in Python modules like re and string are already included in Python and do not require installation.

 ## Notes
-- Keep your Conda environment updated if you add new packages: conda env export > environment_mldt.yml
-- Use MLDT_Data folder for storing datasets.
-Avoid uploading large or sensitive files to GitHub.
 - If a package is missing, install via Conda: conda install package-name or via pip: pip install package-name." > README.md